 The watch band again started to tear and I decided that I would replace it when the band finally gave out.
 Between the band and the heart rate sensor, it seems the Fitbit Surge is only designed to last about a year before it needs replacing.

 When it finally did wear out, I switched back to my Citizen watch until the Apple Watch arrived.
 I immediately missed the text and call notifications from the Surge.
 It was very nice to not feel like I had to carry my phone every where in the house.

-Fitbit Surge Pros: Good fitness tracking vs. the price, price, call and text notifications
+Fitbit Surge Pros: Good fitness tracking for the price, moderate price, call and text notifications

 Fitbit Surge Cons: No way to replace the band, band does not breathe, band wears out too quickly, device seems to be made to only last a year or so, not waterproof

 First, the band is great.
-I thought I would replace it with a leather band, but the nylon is very comfortable and durable.
+I thought I would immediately replace it with a leather band, but the nylon is very comfortable and durable.
 But more importantly, I can replace the band at any time.
 I couldn’t on the Fitbit Surge.
-The new Fitbit Blaze, yes.
+The new Fitbit Versa, yes.